TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Formative Interviews: Challenges with and Strategies for Diagram Accessibility

 \subsection{Participants}

 Fifteen adults (8 men and 7 women) ages 18 to 69 years (mean=47.8, median=50, SD=14.17) participated in our 50-90 minute-long interview study.
+Nine participants (P1-4, P6, P8, P11, P13, P15) are totally blind.
+Six of them were born totally blind and three lost their vision in adulthood.
+Six other participants (P5, P7, P9, P10, P12, P14) are legally blind or have low vision, with five of them having congenital or early-onset vision loss, and one experiencing recent vision loss.
+Appendix \ref{appendix:formativeStudy:ParticipantDetails} includes other participant details.
 Our inclusion criteria required: 1) self-identification as legally blind; 2) reliance on the auditory channel or a combination of auditory and other sensory channels for accessing digital information; and 3) utilization of screen readers, braille-based systems, self-devised solutions, or alternative methods for digital information access.
 All participants encountered diagrams in personal, professional, or educational contexts, either daily or sporadically.
 Participants were asked to think about three examples of diagrams they had encountered in their lives prior to the study sessions and bring digital examples.
 Participants received CAD\$30 for their time.
-The study was pre-approved by the local Research Ethics Board.
+The study was pre-approved by the local Research Ethics Board (REB).